 You might visualize bookkeeping as sitting at a desk covered in receipts, looking through a green visor at rows and rows of hand-written numbers.
 And you wouldn't be entirely wrong.
 Many businesses have traditionally used programs like Excel to handle their business finances.
 But we live in the future, and technology exists to make this arduous, expensive approach to bookkeeping go the way of the dodo.

 Automated booking software has eliminated the need for Excel in many cases, yet the Microsoft tool is still used by businesses and entrepreneurs for their bookkeeping, budgeting, and accounting needs.
-Sure, Excel can be a valuable bookkeeping tool, but with it has its share of disadvantages too.
+Sure, Excel can be a valuable bookkeeping tool, but it has its share of disadvantages too.

 Bookkeeping in Excel

 When bookkeeping with Excel, the program is used to record financial data such as purchases, expenses, and sales in various digital spreadsheets.
 These spreadsheets are used to create and maintain records of other business data too, like inventory, supplier, and employee information.
 Excel can be used to make calculations, create charts for a visual representation of data, as well as templates for several numerical functions and tasks—if there is data, Excel can be used to record it (albeit manually).